 Investing Tips

-• There is no one right way to approach investing or one type of financial professional everyone should engage.
+- There is no one right way to approach investing or one type of financial professional everyone should engage.
 If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/recep-bg, ©iStock.com/fizkes, ©iStock.com/golero